Cross Border Movement of Business Persons

 Published by Global Affairs Canada

-6. Non-NAFTA Temporary Entry Visas in the United States
+6. Non-CUSMA Temporary Entry Visas in the United States

 If you do not qualify for temporary entry into the United States you may still qualify under existing immigration regulations.